Takeaways from Hunter Biden’s combative deposition with Republican lawmakers - WTOP News

 The impeachment inquiry has focused on several pieces of evidence as Republicans try to build their case, including emails, text messages and a now-in-dispute laptop.

-One email from a Hunter Biden business associate purportedly proposes a $10 million equity stake in their firm to be held for “the big” guy, who Republicans say is Joe Biden.
+One email from a Hunter Biden business associate proposes a 10% equity stake in their firm to be held for “the big” guy, who Republicans say is Joe Biden.
 It’s a message that has become central to the GOP claims of influence peddling, but one that another business associate Rob Walker has testified was all “bull-—-.”

 Hunter Biden testified that he does not recall ever responding to the email.
 “I’m not even sure whether I ever fully read this.”

-Note: This story has been corrected to reflect that an email from a Hunter Biden business associate proposed a 10% equity stake in their firm, not a $10 million equity stake